opnfv/vswitchperf/docs/userguide/testusage.rst

 If you encounter the following error: "before (last 100 chars):
 '-path=/dev/hugepages,share=on: unable to map backing store for
-hugepages: Cannot allocate memory\r\n\r\n" with the PVP or PVVP deployment scenario, check the amount of hugepages on your system:
+hugepages: Cannot allocate memory\r\n\r\n" during qemu initialization, check the amount of hugepages on your system:

 .. code-block:: console